In 2022, tuition for full-time students at Penn State Hazleton was $14,338 a year for in-state students and $23,610 a year for out-of-state students.

-International students at Penn State Hazleton can expect to pay around $23,610 per year, before any scholarships or financial aid.
+International students at Penn State Hazleton usually pay around $23,610 per year, before any scholarships or financial aid.

-Room and board at Penn State Hazleton is $10,136 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,854.
+Housing and campus dining at Penn State Hazleton is $12,038 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the Penn State Hazleton's on-campus cafeterias and dining halls.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
+The cost of a mean plan, or board-only, is $7,126.

 Tuition and fees may vary depending on program, course level, location, and more.

-Penn State Hazleton’s tuition and fees change based on: B Academic program for both full and part-time students Course load for part-time students Course level for both full and part-time students
+Penn State Hazleton’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for part-time students •Course level for both full and part-time students

-The majority of Penn State Hazleton undergrads use financial aid to finance their education.
-In 2021, 420 of the 539 undergrads enrolled received financial aid.
-Penn State Hazleton meets 65 percent of the demonstrated financial need for undergraduates.
+The majority of Penn State Hazleton undergrads use financial aid to to cover the cost of tuition.
+In 2022, 367 of the 486 undergrads enrolled received financial aid.
+Penn State Hazleton meets 60.3% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $12,513 a year.
-Around 87 percent of Penn State Hazleton undergrads take out student loans to cover any remaining costs.
-Penn State Hazleton graduates who have student loans graduate with an average of $42,247 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $11,325 a year.
+Around 85.53% of Penn State Hazleton undergrads take out student loans to cover any remaining costs.
+Penn State Hazleton graduates who have student loans graduate with an average of $45,255 of student loan debt.